 Red Centre Software was founded in 2004 by Dale Chant and Roland Seidel, with goals to develop and deliver the best software for market research analytics, and to improve business processes and profitability for research departments and agencies.
-Over 50 years’ collective experience in developing market research cross-tabulation software applications, has resulted in a suite of products that are field-proven, powerful, versatile and extremely high-performance.
+Over 50 years’ combined experience in developing market research cross-tabulation software applications, has provided a suite of products that are field-proven, powerful, versatile and extremely high-performance.

 Dale specialises in solutions to the many issues which often trouble continuous tracking operations.